Landixbtw/oshell/README.md

 MVP
-- read a command parse it and execute it
+- read a system command parse it and execute it